 WHAT I LIKED

-Now, this is my first Krystal Sutherland book, and I’m impressed.
-(You, Aussie writers, you.)
+This is my first Krystal Sutherland book, and I’m impressed.
 The writing is rich in description and also kills it with the dialogues.
 Even though I prefer first-person POV in YA lit, I was swept into the third-person perspective and thought it was the most effective way to tell this story of family, mental health and death.
 I say that, because there are more than two subplots in this novel, and it wouldn’t have been told as thoroughly and efficiently had there been a one-sided narrator.

 Speaking of helpful, I liked how this was a mental health book that dealt more with solutions, rather than the internalization.
 I’m not saying those with the latter are not good in any way, or that I don’t love them (mulling about my anxiety is something I also tend to do A LOT)—just that, this is a refreshing way to see how people ‘fight’ for themselves.